On Multi-Determinant Functors for Triangulated Categories: Multi-determinant Functors for Triangulated Categories

 This diagram is the coherence for the morphism we call $\commutassoc$, subsuming Mac~Lane's pentagon and hexagon diagrams, and it commutes if and only if the monoidal structure on $\mathcal{C}$ is symmetric (see \cite{aldrovandi2015biex} for an explicit proof).
 All the other cells in the total diagram we get starting from $S(0,0,0)$ are either squares, which commute by functoriality of $\commutassoc$, or instances of \eqref{eq:cube_pentagon} and sums thereof, which also commute.
 This takes care of the case $n=k=3$, and all other cases follow from this and the results in the first section of \cite{iteratedmonoidal}. \end{proof}

-\begin{rmk} The first section of \cite{iteratedmonoidal} additionally implies that an $n$-cube in Picard groupoid $\mathcal{P}$ can be recursively defined: A $1$-cube in $\mathcal{P}$ a choice of two elements $x$ and $z$, a choice for their sum called $y$, and a choice of isomorphism $z+x\to y$.
-The set of all $1$-cubes in $\mathcal{P}$ is itself a Picard groupoid.
+\begin{rmk} The first section of \cite{iteratedmonoidal} additionally implies that an $n$-cube in Picard groupoid $\mathcal{P}$ can be recursively defined: The set of all $1$-cubes in $\mathcal{P}$ is itself a Picard groupoid.
 Thus, we can take a $1$-cube in the set of all $1$-cubes in $\mathcal{P}$---this yields a $2$-cube in $\mathcal{P}$.
 Continuing recursively, we can define an $n$-cube in $\mathcal{P}$ to be a $1$-cube in the set of all $(n-1)$-cubes in $\mathcal{P}$. \end{rmk}

 \begin{rmk} In light of the previous remark, and again by \cite{iteratedmonoidal}, the existence of the tower